mynaparrot/plugNmeet-docs/docs/api/recording/download.md

 Endpoint: `/recording/getDownloadToken`

+This endpoint generates a secure, temporary token that can be used to download a recording file.
+Instead of providing a direct, permanent link to the recording, this API creates a short-lived, single-use token.

+This is a security best practice that prevents unauthorized access and sharing of your recording files.
+The typical workflow is:
+1. A user in your application clicks a "Download" button.
+2. Your backend calls this API to get a token.
+3. Your application constructs the download URL with the token and redirects the user to it.

+The token will expire after a short period, ensuring that the download link cannot be reused or shared.

 | Field     | Type   | Position | Required | Description                                 |
 | --------- | ------ | -------- | :------- | ------------------------------------------- |
 | record_id | string | root     | Yes      | The ID of the recording you want to download. |